Asabeneh/JavaScript-for-Everyone/readMe.md

 person.nationality = 'Ethiopian'
 person.live = 'Finland';

+const rectangle = {
+  length:20;
+  width:20,
+  getArea:function(){
+    return this.length * this.width;
+  },
+  getPerimeter:function (){
+    return 2 * (this.length + this.width)
+  }
+}

 ```
 #### Exercises:Objects
 1. Create an object literal called *personAccount*.
-It has *firstName, lastName, incomes, expenses* properties and it has *totalIncomes, totalExpenses, acountInfo,addIncome, addExpence* and *accountBalance* methods.
+It has *firstName, lastName, incomes, expenses* properties and it has *totalIncome, totalExpense, acountInfo,addIncome, addExpence* and *accountBalance* methods.
 Incomes is a set of incomes and its description and the same for expenses.
 2. Develop a small JavaScript library.
 ## Document Object Model
 HTML document is structured as a JavaScript Object.
 Every HTML element has a different properties which can help to manipulate it.
 It is possible get, create, append or remove HTML elements using JavaScript.
 Check the examples below.
 Selecting HTML element using JavaScript is similar to select CSS.
 To select an HTML element, we use tag name, id, class name.
 To create an HTML element we use tag name.